Want to learn more about your four-legged family member? Perhaps dog DNA testing can get you the answers you seek.

 Dog DNA Testing

-DNA tests also help breeders determine purebred dogs’ parentage in order to eliminate or reduce the risk of a number of diseases.
+Dog DNA testing also helps breeders determine purebred dogs’ parentage in order to eliminate or reduce the risk of a number of diseases.

 In addition, some veterinarians find it useful to test an animal’s DNA in order to provide the best treatment possible.